 Restrictions (conditions and undertakings) are a primary regulatory tool used to protect the public.
 Regulators place restrictions on registration as necessary in the course of an investigation and/or disciplinary procedure or as a result of a disciplinary procedure.
 Restrictions, as conditions, may also be imposed at the time of registration or renewal of registration, for various reasons.

-In the National Registration and Accreditation Scheme, the decision to impose restrictions on the registration of practitioners across 15 professions is delegated to multiple committees in multiple locations around Australia.
-In 2015 AHPRA recognised that the inevitable variation in the quality of restrictions being developed independently by multiple decision makers was costly and inefficient.
+In the National Registration and Accreditation Scheme, the decision to impose restrictions on the registration of practitioners across 16 professions and 15 Boards is delegated to multiple committees in multiple locations around Australia.
+In 2015 Ahpra recognised that the inevitable variation in the quality of restrictions being developed independently by multiple decision makers was costly and inefficient.
 To address these issues an accelerated program of work was undertaken to develop the library to provide a consolidated structure for common restrictions used across the regulatory functions of the National Boards and to support:

 The restrictions included in the library have been tested against agreed criteria for a ‘good restriction’.
 In this regard restrictions within the library have been developed to ensure each: